 Polkadot hit the markets a little less than a year ago but is already one of the projects with the highest evaluation.
 Read in our new Polkadot guide what is Polkadot aiming to achieve and how DOT quickly gained a position in the top ten.

-- Polkadot is a multichain protocol which allows to create parallel-running chains that can communicate with each other;
+- Polkadot is a multichain protocol that allows the creation of parallel-running chains that can communicate with each other;

 What is Polkadot?